inductiva/inductiva/docs/cli/access-storage.md

-# Accessing your Remote Storage
+# Access your Remote Storage

 After your simulations finish, the results are securely stored in your **remote storage bucket**.
 The Inductiva CLI connects you to your remote bucket, and provides you with various commands to effectively manage all the data of your simulation outputs.

-## Checking Storage Usage
+## Check Storage Usage

 You can check how much storage space your simulations are currently occupying: